Harvest home! Harvest home!

 Thompson comments "The joy and pleasure of the labourers in their task well done was pathetic, considering their very small share in the gain".
 Later when discussing the elaborate (and extensive) feast given by the farmer to those who'd laboured on the harvest, a celebration that was even extended to any passing "tramp", Thompson has her father comment that

 the farmer paid his men starvation wages all the year and through he made it up to them by giving that one good meal.
-The farmer did not think so, because he did not think at all, and the men did not think either on that day; they were too busy enjoying the food and the fun.Running through all three books collected within Lark Rise to Candleford is the sense of change running.
+The farmer did not think so, because he did not think at all, and the men did not think either on that day; they were too busy enjoying the food and the fun.Running through all three books collected within Lark Rise to Candleford is a sense of change.
 This manifests in many ways.
-The death of the old vicar of Candleford and the arrival of a new man, with modern ideas and sermons.
-The coming and going of fashions, a little behind the larger villages and towns with their more immediate connections to the cities.
-New names for babies, "wages rose, prices soared and new needs multiplied".
+The death of the old vicar of Candleford and the arrival of a new man with modern ideas and sermons.
+The coming and going of fashions, a little behind the larger villages and towns with their more immediate connections to the cities, new names for babies and "wages rose, prices soared and new needs multiplied".
 This is the coming of the modern world, though its continuities are perhaps greater than Thompson suggests.
 Most importantly for the author are the changing attitudes to women and work, and as she secures her first job working in the post office, she is overseen by a woman with a very modern attitude.
 Had this been a major town, her mentor would have been a suffragette, and probably a socialist.
 As it stood she was a individual woman with advanced ideas who ran the post office and managed the village smithy.

 Thompson's story is fascinating, though I was more taken by the incidentally details and given small insights into rural life at the turn of the 20th century.
 Take this demonstration that the class struggle is sometimes hidden and sometimes open: